YahooArchive/cronshot/README.md

   'path': __dirname,
   // Cron pattern to run every 10 seconds 'cronPattern': '*/10 * * * * *',
-  'saveMiddleware': [middleware.local],
+  // What middleware functions to use each time a screenshot is taken 'saveMiddleware': [middleware.local],
 }, function(err) {
   if(err)